Abu Omar al-Baghdadi: Biography

+After his work in Anbar, he was transferred to Baghdad where he worked in the Mujahideen Shura Council and Shari'ah Council of the organization.
+His kunya at that time was Abu-Marwah.
+He was also in charge of security in Baghdad Province for some time.
+Afterwards, he became the governor of Diyala for the group.
+Following the death of Abu Musab al-Zarqawi on 7 June 2006, Abu Omar al-Baghdadi succeeded him as the emir of the Mujahideen Shura Council organisation where he worked alongside Abu Hamza al-Muhajir (famously known as Abu Ayyub al-Masri) until the Mujahideen Shura Council was disbanded and replaced by the Islamic State of Iraq in which Abu Omar al-Baghdadi was announced as its emir and Abu Hamza al-Muhajir was announced as the Minister of War for the organisation.
+Following the establishment of the Islamic State of Iraq, Abu Omar al-Baghdadi announced that all Sunni militant groups operating in Iraq should pay allegiance to him and join the ISI.

 Controversy over identity

 In July 2007, U.S. military spokesman Brigadier General Kevin Bergner, claimed that Abu Omar al-Baghdadi did not actually exist, and that all of his audio statements were actually read by an elderly Iraqi actor.

 The detainee identified as Khaled al-Mashhadani, a self-proclaimed intermediary to Osama bin Laden, claimed that al-Baghdadi was a fictional character created to give an Iraqi face to a foreign-run group.
-In March 2008, the spokesman for a rival insurgent organization, Hamas-Iraq, also claimed that al-Baghdadi was a fabrication made by Al-Qaeda to put an Iraqi face on their organization.
+In March 2008, the spokesman for a rival insurgent organization, Hamas of Iraq, also claimed that al-Baghdadi was a fabrication made by Al-Qaeda to put an Iraqi face on their organization.
 However, US military officials later came to believe that the position of al-Baghdadi had been back-filled by an actual commander.

 Reports of arrest or death

 The Interior Ministry of Iraq claimed that al-Baghdadi was captured in Baghdad on 9 March 2007, but it was later said that the person in question was not him.
 On 3 May 2007, the Iraqi Interior Ministry said that al-Baghdadi had been killed by American and Iraqi forces north of Baghdad.
-On 23 April 2009, AFP reported that he had been arrested by the Iraqi military, and on 28 April the Iraqi government produced photos to prove it to skeptics.
-The claim was denied by the Islamic State in Iraq which according to SITE Institute released a recording of al-Baghdadi denying the government's claims.
-The Iraqi government continued to insist that the man captured was indeed Baghdadi, however tapes and messages from Baghdadi were released throughout 2009 and 2010.
+On 23 April 2009, Agence France-Presse reported that he had been arrested by the Iraqi military, and on 28 April the Government of Iraq produced photos to prove it to skeptics.
+The claim was denied by the Islamic State of Iraq, which according to the SITE Intelligence Group, released a recording of al-Baghdadi denying the government's claims.
+The Iraqi government continued to insist that the man captured was indeed al-Baghdadi.
+However, tapes and messages from al-Baghdadi continued to be released throughout 2009 and 2010.